fuad1502/self-study-cs/README.md

 - It simply is intelectually interesting to see how each of the specialization are related and interacts with one another from a holistic view.

-However, ofcourse once you feel *confident* that you know the *crux* of each subdomain, you have to make a decision on what to focus on if you want to be technically successful. ***For me, I would like to focus on Systems***.
+However, of course once you feel *confident* that you know the *crux* of each subdomain, you have to make a decision on what to focus on if you want to be technically successful. ***For me, I would like to focus on Systems***.